Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Quality of life studies.
 These are done to improve comfort and quality of life for people who have cancer.

 Behavioral studies.
-Such studies are done to evaluate ways of modifying cancer-causing behaviors, such as tobacco use.
+Such studies are done to evaluate ways of changing behaviors that cause cancer, such as tobacco use.

 Genetic studies.
-These studies address how genetic makeup affects detection, diagnosis, and treatment of cancer.
+These studies address how your genes affect finding, diagnosing, and treating cancer.

 Most clinical research progresses in an orderly series of steps or phases: